DHGMS-Solutions/splatcontrib/README.md

 ### Functional Logging ###

 These methods are extensions to the current Splat logging mechanism.
-They simply need you to change your logging methods to pass a Func<string> \ Lambda into them.
+They simply need you to change your logging methods to pass a Func&lt;string&gt; \ Lambda into them.

 ```cs
 this.Log().Debug(() => "Something that will only evaluate if the debug log level is enabled");